-PAXLOVID is a strong inhibitor of CYP3A and may increase plasma concentrations of drugs that are primarily metabolized by CYP3A.
+PAXLOVID is a strong inhibitor of CYP3A and an inhibitor of CYP2D6, P-gp and OATP1B1.
+Coadministration of PAXLOVID with drugs that are primarily metabolized by CYP3A and CYP2D6 or are transported by P-gp or OATP1B1 may result in increased plasma concentrations of such drugs and increase the risk of adverse reactions.
 Co-administration of PAXLOVID with drugs highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events is contraindicated (see 2 CONTRAINDICATIONS).
 Co-administration with other CYP3A substrates may require a dose adjustment or additional monitoring as shown in Table 4.